Key system on Boeing’s Air Force KC-46 tanker needs complete and lengthy redesign

 Burgess said Boeing has agreed to pay for everything and that the cost will hit earnings, though he declined to specify by how much.

-The redesigned system won’t be ready until mid-2023, he Burgess.
+The redesigned system won’t be ready until mid-2023, he said.

 Boeing will convert the system from a monochromatic to a full-color display and add a new LIDAR ( Light Detecting And Ranging) sensor similar to those used for collision avoidance on autonomous cars that will measure the distance from the tip of the boom to the refueling aircraft.